-It was against the backdrop of this two-decade break – and an increasing demand to hear one of the most dramatic songbooks in rock history played live again – that members of Dire Straits, Alan Clark, Chris White and Phil Palmer formed The Straits for a charity show at The Royal Albert Hall in 2011.
+It was against the backdrop of a two-decade break - and an increasing demand to hear one of the most dramatic songbooks in rock history played live again – that former members of Dire Straits, Alan Clark, Chris White and Phil Palmer formed The Straits for a charity show at The Royal Albert Hall in 2011.
 With the prolific Knopfler enjoying an incredibly successful solo career, Alan Clark called upon the singer songwriter, Terence Reis to front the band in his absence.
 By the time The Straits ended, three and a half years later, the band had played more than 150 shows in 25 countries around the world.

-Chris White, who worked with Mark Knopfler from the early ‘80s on film scores, joined Dire Straits for their record breaking Brothers In Arms world tour in 1985.
+Chris White, who worked with Mark Knopfler from the early ‘80s on film scores, joined Dire Straits for their record-breaking Brothers In Arms world tour in 1985.
 This included their performance at Live Aid and, later, the Nelson Mandela 70th Birthday concert in 1988.
 He went on to play on the final Dire Straits album, On Every Street, and was again part of the two-year world tour that produced the live On The Night album and DVD.
 Having experienced the audience response to a live Dire Straits show at the height of the band’s popularity, he speaks fondly of the fans today.

 “I have been truly amazed and, frankly, humbled by the response we have had from the fans on hearing these songs again.
 Dire Straits have the most amazingly loyal fan base.
 It has been so great to reconnect with people I last saw in 1992 and see them still getting so much from this music.
 Also, it is fantastic to make new friends among the many young people who are now discovering Mark and Dire Straits.
 So many people still want to experience this live.”

-And of the years playing along side Mark Knopfler?
+And of the years playing alongside Mark Knopfler?
 Chris appreciates that it was always going to be an almost impossible task to bring any sense of authenticity to these extraordinary pieces of music without Mark Knopfler.

 “When I was first approached to put together a band to play the Dire Straits songs at the Albert Hall, I didn’t believe it would be possible to find someone who would be able to stand in Mark’s shoes without sounding like an imposter.
 I was wrong.